ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+those of Australia, but no doubt the
+plan •null be found equally adapted to
+Australian timber.
+If the plan is even
+half so good as represented it cannot
 fail to prove very valuable.
 This is the
 paragraph :—&quot;I discovered many years ago
 that wood could be made to last longer